 And this is what makes our faith so glorious even in this veil of tears in the world and even as we bear crosses.
 It is true, but it is also extremely relevant.
 This is what the world needs to know about the Christian faith.
 It is true - based on what actually corresponds to a real state of affairs in space and time - but it is more than just true, it is exceedingly relevant.
 The world needs this sense of truth, relevance, importance, and meaning.
-It is true that this past week the Miami Heat won their 3rd NBA championship, but many of you could care less.
+It is true that the Golden State Warriors are battling the Cleveland Cavaliers for the NBA championship, but many of you could care less.
 It may be true, but it isn't terribly relevant.
 But when it comes to faith, the truth of the Gospel of Jesus and the life it produces in becoming adopted heirs of God means that our whole lives are impacted: we have clarity about our identity, our purpose, and our destination; and we have gifts poured out from God to live as His adopted people.
 The faith is true, it is relevant, and it is exciting...and it is on account of our adoption that we begin to see clearly about these things.